-Primary school places - how to appeal
+Secondary school places - how to appeal

 Deciding to appeal

-Be warned, persuading the local authority it has made a mistake is not going to be easy.
+Be warned, persuading the local authority - or a school which is its own admissions authority - that it has made a mistake is not going to be easy.

 It is best to get as much information and evidence as possible before deciding to do this.